justincbagley/piranha/bin/MAGNET-1.1.1/README.md

 	The -g flag supplies a 'gap threshold' to an R script, which deletes all column sites in the DNA alignment with a proportion of gap characters '-' at or above the threshold value.
 	If no gap threshold is specified, all sites with gaps are removed by default.
-If end goal is to produce a file for G-PhoCS, you  will want to leave gapThreshold at the default.
+If end goal is to produce a file for G-PhoCS, you  will want to leave <gapThreshold> at the default.
-	However, if the next step in your pipeline involves converting from .gphocs to other data formats, you will likely want to set gapThreshold=1 (e.g. before converting to PHYLIP format for RAxML).
+	However, if the next step in your pipeline involves converting from .gphocs to other data formats, you will likely want to set <gapThreshold> = 1 (e.g. before converting to PHYLIP format for RAxML).

 	The -m flag allows users to choose their level of tolerance for individuals with missing data.
-The default is indivMissingData=1, allowing individuals with runs of 10 or more missing nucleotide characters ('N') to be kept in the alignment.
-Alternatively, setting indivMissingData=0 removes all such individuals from each locus; thus, while the input file would have had the same number of individuals across loci, the resulting file could have varying numbers of individuals for different loci.
+The default is <indivMissingData> = 1, allowing individuals with runs of 10 or more missing nucleotide characters ('N') to be kept in the alignment.
+Alternatively, setting
+	<indivMissingData> = 0 removes all such individuals from each locus; thus, while the input
+	file would have had the same number of individuals across loci, the resulting file could have varying numbers of individuals for different loci.